Mounia-Agronomist-Datascientist/Agriwater/README.md

 ![alt text](docs/images/ETc.png)

-- **Reference Evapotranspiration ($ET_0$)**: This reprensents the amount of water lost from a hypothetical, standardized surface (a large field of short gree, actively growing and well-watered grass).
+- **Reference Evapotranspiration ($ET_0$)**: This represents the amount of water lost from a hypothetical, standardized surface (a large field of short green, actively growing and well-watered grass).
 There are several methods to calculate it, but the FAO standardized Penman-Monteith equation is the most accurate and widely accepted and is the one we are using in this project.
 Here is its equation :

 $$ET_0 = \frac{0.408 \Delta (R_n - G) + \gamma \frac{900}{T + 273} u_2 (e_s - e_a)}{\Delta + \gamma (1 + 0.34 u_2)}$$